multiversx/mx-chain-proxy-go/README.md

 - `/v1.0/address/:address/transactions` (GET) --> returns the transactions stored in indexer for a given :address.
 - `/v1.0/address/:address/esdt` (GET) --> returns the account's ESDT tokens list for the given :address.
 - `/v1.0/address/:address/esdt/:tokenIdentifier` (GET) --> returns the token data for a given :address and ESDT token, such as balance and properties
+- `/v1.0/address/:address/esdts-with-role/:role` (GET) --> returns the token identifiers for a given :address and and the provided role
 - `/v1.0/address/:address/esdtnft/:tokenIdentifier/nonce/:nonce` (GET) --> returns the NFT token data for a given address, token identifier and nonce

 ### transaction